5 Home Exercise Programs Under $25

 If you’re a yoga enthusiast but you don’t want to deal with crowded studios and $20 classes, you have to try Gaia exercise programs!

-You can get your first month with Gaia for just $0.99.
-Gaia offers a practically infinite library of yoga classes right on your television (or laptop/tablet/phone).
+You can get your first week with Gaia for free and then decide whether or not to stick around for their $8.25/mo ($99/yr) package.
+They offer a practically infinite library of yoga classes right on your television (or laptop/tablet/phone).

 If you have kids and don’t want to deal with the expense of putting them in gym daycare, Gaia also has fun workouts for kids that they can do right alongside you!